mrdandelion6/Learn-to-Code/vscode/vscode.md

 - ctrl + p : search for a file

 ### Text Editing
+- alt + left/right : go back/forward to where you were in the file
 - ctrl + shift + o : go to a symbol in file
 - ctrl + d : multi select variables
 - ctrl + k + d : skip current variable selection